open-telemetry/opentelemetry-operator/docs/api.md

-Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc.
+Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)).

 <table>
     <thead>